safqar/chirpMessage/README.md

 Example, if the following data were given, it the following outputs would be expected:

-Message: Hello World!
+I.Message: Hello World!
 Author: Jack Daniels Date: 2021-06-28T07:00:00.000Z Views: 99999 Formatted Output: Hello World!
 06/28/2021 99999 Jack Daniels
-Message: This is a maximum length chirp because I like writing long chirps.
+II.Message: This is a maximum length chirp because I like writing long chirps.
 Why?
 I'm not really sure.
 Maybe I'm just a rebel.. or maybe it's a phase?
 Author: John Smith Date: 2021-04-22T00:00:00.000Z Views: 100 Formatted Output: This is a maximum length chirp because I like writing long chirps.
 Why?
 I'm not really sure.
 Maybe I'm just a r...
 04/22/2021 100 John Smith
-Message: This chirp probably won't get a lot of attention.
+III.Message: This chirp probably won't get a lot of attention.
 Author: Jane Doe Date: 2021-03-04T04:00:00.000Z Views: 251236 Formatted Output: This chirp probably won't get a lot of attention.
 03/04/2021 251236 Jane Doe 🔥